Problem Validation

 • The moment you pitch, you get polite lies

-• They'll try to make you feel good
+• They will try to make you feel good

 • You learn nothing